elliot-xu/quickstart/README.md

 # Why I do this

 Angular-cli is great, but maybe some one is still using systemjs.
-And he may need this.
+And they may need this.